igordejanovic/parglare/docs/conflicts.md

-# LR parsing and conflicts resolving
+# LR parsing, ambiguities and conflicts resolving

 LR parser operates as a deterministic PDA (Push-down automata).
 It is a state machine which is always in some state during parsing.
 The state machine must